joochanshin/sudokuSolver/README.md

     }
 ```

-This is the output on the console:
+This is part of the output on the console:

 <p align="center">
   <img width="700" height="800" src="https://raw.githubusercontent.com/joochanshin/sudokuSolver/master/ScreenShots/SS5.png">